UNIVERSITY OF MARYLAND

 Mr. Yuan-Zheng Lei, Ph.D.
 Candidate

-Research Area: Physics-Informed Machine Learning, CAV Trajectory Planning
+Research Area: Machine Learning, Optimization, Transportation, Quantum Computing

 Mr. Qiwei Zhang, Ph.D.
 Candidate